Our Secret Inquietude

 “A native of the United States clings to this world’s goods as if he were certain never to die; and he is so hasty in grasping at all within his reach, that one would suppose he was constantly afraid of not living long enough to enjoy them.
 At first sight there is something surprising in this strange unrest of so many happy men, restless in the midst of abundance.
 Their taste for physical gratifications must be regarded as the original source of that secret inquietude which the actions of the Americans betray, and of that inconstancy of which they afford fresh examples every day.
 He who has set his heart exclusively upon the pursuit of worldly welfare is always in a hurry, for he has but a limited time at his disposal to reach it, to grasp it, and to enjoy it.
 The recollection of the brevity of life is a constant spur to him.
 Besides the good things which he possesses, he every instant fancies a thousand others which death will prevent him from trying if he does not try them soon.
 This thought fills him with anxiety, fear, and regret, and keeps his mind in ceaseless trepidation, which leads him perpetually to change his plans and his abode.”

 The more we have, the greater is the fear of losing it.
-The more we have, the more our identity is wrapped up in it.
-I have a friend very close to losing enough to move his family from very rich back to working class and in some ways that may be harder than losing it all.
-He’ll lose things that have come to define him and that “secret inquietude” will become even louder in his head.
-He has discovered the truth of what Screwtape wrote, “Prosperity knits a man to the world.
+The more we acquire, the more our identity is wrapped up in it.
+A good friend is very close to losing enough to move his family from very rich back to working class where he started and, in some ways, that may be harder than losing it all.
+He’ll lose assets that have come to define him and that “secret inquietude” will become even louder in his head.
+He has discovered the truth of what Screwtape wrote to Wormwood, “Prosperity knits a man to the world.
 He feels that he is finding his place in it, while really it is finding its place in him.”

-For my father, as bad as losing his investment was, that disaster was also the beginning of the most productive period of his life.
-He and my mother moved to Texas and started a new business.
-He began to write books and spend more time with people as a mentor.
+For my father, as hard as losing his investment was, that financial disaster was also the beginning of the most productive period of his life.
+He and my mother moved to Texas where he started a new business.
+Dad began writing books and spending more time with people as a mentor.
 In fact, over the next 20 years he made his most valuable contributions to the lives of others.
 That would never have been possible without the experience of his loss.
 He found what Paul called contentment and trust.
 Maybe sitting loose to things is the antidote to that secret inquietude Paul overcame so long before.